cagix/pandoc-lecture/README.md

 ### Build Script

 You can use your favourite build script technology.
 In this example we will demonstrate how to use a Makefile.
 The following code snippet shows two targets `web` and `slides` for calling Hugo and Pandoc, respectively.
-This example is quite abbreviated, you will find the complete (and working) text in [Programming Methods/PM Lecture/Makefile](https://github.com/Programmiermethoden/PM-Lecture/blob/master/Makefile).
+This example is quite abbreviated, you will find the complete (and working) text in [Programmiermethoden-CampusMinden/Prog2-Lecture/Makefile](https://github.com/Programmiermethoden-CampusMinden/Prog2-Lecture/blob/master/Makefile).

 To produce the teaching material as a website, invoke `make web`; and to produce the PDF slide sets, use `make slides`: